 What does the Classification Office have to say?

-“As media regulators we see a lot of the harms that come from intimate images and we also know that sharing images like this is a reality for our rangatahi,” said Chief Censor David Shanks.
+“As media regulators we see a lot of the harms that come from intimate images and we also know that sharing images like this is a reality for our rangatahi,” said former Chief Censor David Shanks.
 “Following on from work we did researching young people and pornography we have created this campaign to help rangatahi have a better understanding of the issues around sharing nudes.
 “Nudes can be seen as a standard expectation, as one young person told us – ‘Relationships have a sort of progression as they go along, and some people might think that sending nudes is a part of that’.”

 How often are intimate images shared?